Hypertension & Vascular Research

-The HVRC faculty continue to focus on validation and implementation of non-invasive procedures for hemodynamic and vascular assessments.
-New diagnostic tests for autonomic function are available as billable clinical procedures alone or with tilt table testing for improved data acquisition and analysis of orthostatic intolerance.
+The HVR faculty continue to focus on validation and implementation of non-invasive procedures for hemodynamic and vascular assessments.
+Diagnostic tests for autonomic function are available as billable clinical procedures alone or with tilt table testing for improved data acquisition and analysis of orthostatic intolerance.

 Our goals are:

 - To educate and treat the public about the severity of unchecked and uncontrolled hypertension, peripheral artery disease and disturbances in autonomic nervous system function;